blue-button/implementation-guide/receive-using-direct.md

 ## 3. Frequency
 For a given address, there is the likelihood that your application will receive multiple documents over a period of time.
-This will be especially so, if the consumer sets up an "automated" transmission when ever their health data changes.
+This will be especially so if the consumer sets up an "automated" transmission when ever their health data changes.

 This is beneficial for your application, because it will be getting an up-to-date stream of data.
 However, your application may need to handle the merging of these transmissions.
 The means of this merge is up to you as the receiver and not part of Blue Button+ guidelines.